DN1

 DN1 (Drumul Național 1) is an important national road in Romania which links Bucharest with the northwestern part of the country and the border with Hungary via Borș.
 The main cities linked by DN1 are Bucharest, Ploiești, Brașov, Sibiu, Alba Iulia, Cluj-Napoca and Oradea.

 On the Comarnic – Brașov section, traffic jams appear very often because of intense traffic volume going in the touristic region of Valea Prahovei (Prahova Valley) and the road narrowing to only two lanes.

 The segment of DN1 that serves the area north of Bucharest was upgraded at the end of 2005.
 It now has three traffic lanes on each side and two new interchanges at the Henri Coandă Airport and the Otopeni bridge.
 Although it doesn't complete the motorway specifications, the DN1 road can be considered an expressway on certain segments.
 A modern CCTV system has also been installed on the section from Bucharest to Sinaia to prevent speeding and accidents.
 The section from Bucharest to Comarnic is an undivided dual carriageway.

 On the Bucharest – Brașov section, driving restrictions apply during daytime from Monday to Friday for vehicles with MPW over 7.5 t and on Saturdays and Sundays for vehicles with MPW over 3.5 t.
 On the Cluj-Napoca – Oradea section, restrictions apply during daytime on Saturdays and Sundays for vehicles with MPW over 7.5 t.

-The A3 motorway will carry the traffic off from DN1 when it will be completed and will be shorter by 59 km.
+The partially built A3 motorway will carry the traffic off from DN1 upon completion, shortening the route by 59 km.